wilsonliaows/docs/_docs/_recipes/action-errors.markdown

 # Trigger Warnings
 ## What are trigger warnings?

-Trigger warnings are messages that appear at the top of a recipe upon attempting to start it.
+Trigger warnings are messages that appear at the top of a recipe upon starting it.
 Warnings look similar to this:

 ![consecerror](/_uploads/startstop/consecerror.png)

-A recipe cannot be started as long as there is a trigger warning.

 ## What is the difference between a job error and a trigger warning?